hktonylee/hktonylee.github.io/_posts/2016-11-15-making-async-mysql-executor-pool-in-play-2-5.md

 title: Making Async MySQL Executor Pool in Play 2.5
 ---

-The default Play 2.5 Java API does not support JPA call asynchronously properly.
+The default Play 2.5 Java API does not support JPA asynchronous call properly.
 For example, you may sometimes see `java.lang.IllegalStateException: Session/EntityManager is closed` when using `jpaApi.withTransaction()` in `httpExecutionContext.current()`.
 The code snippet here:

     return authProvider
         .verifyAccessToken(unverifedToken, httpExecutionContext.current())